Gita Sahgal: Pro-Begg

-Yvonne Ridley, a British journalist for Press TV, the Iranian-based English language news channel and a Cageprisoners patron, said Begg was being "demonised", and that he was "a great supporter of women and a promoter of their rights".
+Yvonne Ridley, a British journalist for Iranian-based English language news channel Press TV and a Cageprisoners patron, said Begg was being "demonised", and that he was "a great supporter of women and a promoter of their rights".

 Co-author of Enemy Combatant, Victoria Brittain wrote: "Ms Sahgal has contributed to the current climate of intolerance and islamophobia in Britain."

-Andy Worthington, critic of Guantanamo Bay detention camp, and friend of Moazzam Begg, also cited Islamophobia, and then defended Begg.
+Andy Worthington, critic of Guantanamo Bay detention camp, and friend of Begg, also cited Islamophobia, and then defended Begg.
 He said, "I know from personal experience that Moazzam Begg is no extremist.
 We have met on numerous occasions, have had several long discussions, and have shared platforms together at many events."